South Asian migrants accuse Croatian police of brutal beatings at border | DW | 26.10.2020

 Border town Velika Kladusa is a migrant hotspot, where around 1,500 people, most of them from Pakistan, Bangladesh, and Afghanistan, have been staying with an uncertain future.

-At the nearby Miral camp, run by the International Organization for Migration (IOM), hospital beds are provided only to severely injured migrants, others are provided pain medicine.
+At the nearby Miral camp, run by the International Organization for Migration (IOM), hospital beds are provided only to severely injured migrants; others are provided with pain medicine.
 The camp also houses refugees who cannot live without support.

 There are about 700 migrants living at the overcrowded Miral camp.
-Half of them are from Pakistan, around 30% from Bangladesh, and the rest from Afghanistan, Morocco and Tunisia.
+Half of them are from Pakistan, around 30% from Bangladesh, and the others from Afghanistan, Morocco and Tunisia.

 The rest of the migrants live without medical aid in the forest camp, or in an abandoned factory.